PoliticalGraveyard.com

 Mary Eliza Tighe — of Laurel, Prince George's County, Md.
 Democrat.
 Acting postmaster at Laurel, Md., 1917-18.
 Female.
 Burial location unknown.

 Beatrice P. Tignor — also known as Bea Tignor — of Upper Marlboro, Prince George's County, Md.
 Democrat.
-Delegate to Democratic National Convention from Maryland, 1996, 2000, 2004; candidate for Presidential Elector for Maryland; member of Democratic National Committee from Maryland, 2004.
+Delegate to Democratic National Convention from Maryland, 1996, 2000, 2004; Democratic Presidential Elector for Maryland, 2000 (voted for Al Gore and Joseph I. Lieberman); member of Democratic National Committee from Maryland, 2004.
 Female.
 Still living as of 2004.

 Elizabeth H. Tolbert — of Barnesville, Montgomery County, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1996.
 Female.
 Still living as of 1996.